zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 API ML keystore and truststore:

 - `$ZOWE_ROOT_DIR/components/api-mediation/keystore/local/localhost.keystore.p12`
-  - used for the HTTPS servers
+  - Used for the HTTPS servers
-  - contains the APIML server certificate signed by the local CA and private key for the server
+  - Contains the API ML server certificate signed by the local CA and private key for the server

 - `$ZOWE_ROOT_DIR/components/api-mediation/keystore/local/localhost.truststore.p12`
-  - use to validate trust when communicating with services that are registered to the APIML
+  - Used to validate trust when communicating with services that are registered to the APIML
-  - contains the root certificate of the local CA (not the server certificate)
+  - Contains the root certificate of the local CA (not the server certificate)
-  - contains the local CA public certificate
+  - Contains the local CA public certificate
-  - can contain additional certificate to trust services that are not signed by local CA
+  - Can contain additional certificate to trust services that are not signed by a local CA

 API ML keystores and truststores need be accessible by the user ID that executes the Zowe runtime.

 Local CA:

 - `$ZOWE_ROOT_DIR/components/api-mediation/keystoree/local_ca/localca.cer`
-  - public certificate of local CA
+  - The public certificate of the local CA

 - `$ZOWE_ROOT_DIR/components/api-mediation/keystore/local_ca/localca.keystore.p12`
-  - private key of the local CA
+  - The private key of the local CA

 The local CA keystore is only accessible by the user that installs and manages the Zowe runtime.